eehh-stanford/SNA-workshop/graphs.md

 ![](graphs_files/figure-markdown_github/unnamed-chunk-19-1.png)

-Evans-Pritchard's idea of the importance of positive cycles was more fully elaborated in Heider's theory of structural balance.
-Moody and White biconnectivity, etc.
+Evans-Pritchard's idea of the importance of positive cycles was more fully elaborated in Heider's theory of structural balance. <!--Moody and White biconnectivity, etc.-->

 <!--# Centrality
 When we first read a graph into `R`, it is generally a good idea to explore it a bit to get a sense of its overall properties.
 The best place to start is with the graph summary.
 We can use Padgett's data on Florentine marriages to explore the analysis of graphs using igraph.